bptstbn/spam/README.md

 # Python for Data Analysis Project

 ## Contributors
-- Maxime Boutin
+- Maxime BOUTIN
-- Baptiste Bony
+- Baptiste BONY

 ## The goal of this project
 The aim of the project is to create a model which takes 57 quantitative variables extracted from an e-mail as input and predicts whether the e-mail is a spam or not.